Best S&P 500 ETFs in 2026: Low Fees & Top Picks Compared

 An S&P 500 ETF is an investment fund that tracks the 500 largest U.S. companies.
 Think of it as buying a tiny piece of Apple, Microsoft, Amazon, and 497 other top companies with one simple purchase.

-The S&P 500 represents about 80% of the total U.S. stock market value.
+The S&P 500 represents about 80% of the total U.S. stock market value, with an aggregate market cap exceeding $61 trillion as of late 2025.
 These funds give you instant access to America's biggest winners without having to pick individual stocks by yourself.

 Choosing the right S&P 500 ETF can save you thousands in fees over decades of investing.
-This guide will introduce you to the best S&P 500 ETFs available on the market in February 2026.
+This guide compares the best S&P 500 ETFs available on the market in 2026, including the newest low-cost contender.

 Key Facts About S&P 500 ETFs

-• Three main ETFs control most of the market: VOO, IVV, and SPY with over $2.3 trillion combined
+• Four main ETFs dominate the space: VOO, IVV, SPY, and SPYM with over $2.4 trillion combined

-• ETFs are more tax-efficient than mutual funds due to their unique structure
+• ETFs are more tax-efficient than mutual funds due to their unique in-kind redemption structure

 • You can start investing with $1-5 through fractional shares at most brokers

-• The index includes 500 companies worth over $45 trillion combined
+• The index includes roughly 500 companies worth over $61 trillion combined

 • Dividends are paid quarterly and can be automatically reinvested for compound growth

-Three ETFs dominate the S&P 500 space: VOO, IVV, and SPY.
-While they track the same 500 companies, they differ in costs and features that matter for your wallet, all of which is explained in more detail in the table below:
+Four ETFs dominate the S&P 500 space: VOO, IVV, SPY, and SPYM.
+While they all track the same 500 companies, they differ in costs, structure, and features that matter for your wallet.
+Warren Buffett himself has repeatedly recommended low-cost S&P 500 index funds over actively managed alternatives.
+All the key details are in the comparison table below:

 ETFExpense RatioAssets Under ManagementLaunch YearWhy It's GreatBest For

-Vanguard S&P 500 ETF (VOO)0.03%$865 billion2010Rock-bottom fees with Vanguard's shareholder-owned structure keeping costs low forever.
-Excellent tracking and tax efficiency.Buy-and-hold investors who want maximum money working for them
+Vanguard S&P 500 ETF (VOO)0.03%$873 billion2010Rock-bottom fees with Vanguard's shareholder-owned structure keeping costs low.
+Now the largest ETF in the world by AUM.Buy-and-hold investors who want maximum money working for them

-iShares Core S&P 500 ETF (IVV)0.03%$718.7 billion2000Matches VOO's ultra-low fees with BlackRock's institutional backing.
-Oldest of the low-cost options with proven tight tracking.Investors who want low costs with BlackRock's reputation and stability
+iShares Core S&P 500 ETF (IVV)0.03%$754 billion2000Matches VOO's ultra-low fees with BlackRock's institutional backing.
+Oldest of the low-cost options with tight tracking.Investors who want low costs with BlackRock's reputation and stability

-SPDR S&P 500 ETF (SPY)0.0945%$716.8 billion1993The original S&P 500 ETF with highest trading volume and liquidity.
-Perfect for active trading but higher fees hurt long-term returns.Active traders who need maximum liquidity, not long-term investors
+SPDR S&P 500 ETF (SPY)0.0945%$700 billion1993The original S&P 500 ETF with the highest trading volume and tightest spreads.
+Higher fees hurt long-term returns.Active traders who need maximum liquidity and options market depth

 Why Expense Ratios Matter

 Expense ratios might seem like tiny numbers, but they're actually one of the most important factors when choosing your S&P 500 ETF.
-These seemingly small percentage differences can cost you tens of thousands of dollars over decades of investing.
+The difference between SPYM's 0.02% and SPY's 0.0945% on a $100,000 investment compounds to over $15,000 in lost returns over 30 years.

 Tax Efficiency: A Key S&P 500 ETF Advantage